mabegglen/website-hugo/site/content/en/about/_index.md

       linkedin : "https://www.linkedin.com/in/sebastian-plattner-4a4653bb/"
       twitter : "https://twitter.com/SebaPlattner"

-    - title : "Thomas Philippona"
+    - title : "Thomas Philipona"
       image : "images/team/AC_Thoemu@2x.jpg"
       designation : "Trainer"
       abstract : "He’s been in the IT world for years – and he discovers everything else on this bicycle."